 Indicator organisms are employed to rapidly and inexpensively determine environmental contamination.
 Colilert assays are utilized to analyze water quality for drinking, recreational, and wastewater sources.
 Water quality must meet legal standards set by the Environmental Protection Agency (EPA) and state regulatory departments in order to be accepted as a resource for human and/or environmental consumption.

-Colilert assays are also strategically used as mass balance markers within environmental research.
-Performing a simple P-A Colilert test gives indication whether a sample is contaminated,, while the MPN Quanti-tray provides a baseline quantification for contamination present.
-This data can be analyzed along with other environmental assays to measure the correlation between results.
+Colilert assays are also strategically used as mass balance markers within environmental research, and this data can be analyzed along with other environmental assays to measure the correlation between results.
+Performing a simple P-A Colilert test gives indication whether a sample is contaminated, which can be analyzed alongside research results.
+If the P-A sample shows that there is contamination in the water, then the water samples being utilized in research may also have contamination that leads to misinterpreted results, while the MPN Quanti-tray provides a baseline quantification for contamination present.
+For example, the indicator organisms can be used to correlate indicator quantifications with the number of pathogens found in a water sample.
+If the quanti-tray enumerates low indicator numbers, this suggests that the water sample should also experience similar trends with low pathogen levels.

 Legend: Figure 1: Schematic showing ortho-nitrophenyl releasing a color signal, turning the water yellow.